vtempest/ai-research-agent/README.md

 * NPM Tests --  `npm run test` to run many tests custom to your data

-#### 🤖🔎 SWEAR: Search Web & Extraction Agent for Research
+#### 🤖🔎 STREAM: Search with Top Result Extraction & Answer Model

  1. Search Web for query via metasearch of major engines or your custom data
  2. Extract text of top results with Tractor the Text Extractor.
- 3. DSEEK: Extract Keyphrase Topics and Top Sentences that centralize those topics
+ 3. SEEKTOPIC: Extract Keyphrase Topics and Top Sentences that centralize those topics
- 4. Rerank documents's chunks based on relevance to query,  using embeddings by convert text to concept vector int[]  within MiniLM "concept space", and cosine similarity of query to topic and the sentences central to key parts of the article.
+ 4. Rerank documents's chunks based on relevance to query,  using embeddings by convert text to concept vector of numbers within LLM  "concept space", and cosine similarity of query to topic, returning the sentences central to key relevant parts of the article.
- 5. Research Agent prompt with key sentneces from relevant sources to answer via Groq Llama, OpenAI, or Anthropic API Key and suggest follow-ups
+ 5. Research Agent prompt with key sentences from relevant sources to answer via Groq Llama, OpenAI, or Anthropic API Key and suggest follow-ups

 #### 🚜📜 Tractor the Text Extractor

-* Extract URL or HTML to main content with Readability or Postlight Parser, which is an improved version with 100+ custom adapters for major websites,
+* Extract URL or HTML to main content with Readability or Postlight Parser, which is an improved version with 100+ custom adapters for major websites
 * Strips to basic HTML for reading mode or saving research notes
 *  Youtube - get full transcript for video if detected a youtube video
-* PDF - Extracts formatted text from PDF with parsing of headings, page headers, footnotes, and adding linebreaks based on  standard deviation of range from average text height
+* PDF - Extracts formatted text from PDF with parsing of linebreaks, page headers, footnotes, and adding infer headings based on  standard deviation from average text height
 * Cite - Extract author, date, source, and title from HTML using meta tags and common class names.
-Validates human name from author string to check against common list of 3k first names, last names,and organizations to infer if it should be reversed starting by author last name (accounting for affixes/titles), since organizations are not reversed.
+Validates human name from author string to check against common list of 3k first names, last names, and organizations to infer if last name should be reversed starting by author last name (accounting for affixes/titles), since organizations are not reversed.

-#### 🌍📖 WORLD: Wikipedia Outline Relational Lexicon & Dictionary

- Search and outline a research base using Wikipedia's 100k popular pages as the core topic phrases graph for LLM Research Agents.
-Most of the documents online (and by extension thinking in the collective conciousness) can revolve around core topic phrases linked as a graph.
-If all the available docs are nodes, the links in the graph can be extracted Wiki page entities and mappings of dictionary phrases to their wiki page.
-These can serve as topic labels, keywords, and suggestions for LLM followup questions.
-Documents can be linked in a graph with: 1. wiki page entity recognition 2. frequent keyphrases 3. html links 4. research paper references 5. keyphrases to query in global web search 6. site-specific recommendations.
-These can lay the foundation for LLM Research Agents to fully grok, summarize, and outline a research base.

-* 240K total words & phrases, first 117K first-word or single words to check every token against.
-100K Wikipedia Page Titles and links - Wikipedia most popular pages titles.
-Also includes domain specificity score and what letters should be capital.
-* 84K  words and 67K phrases in dictionary lexicon  OpenEnglishWordNet, a better updated version of Wordnet - multiple definitions per term, 120k definitions, 45 concept categories
-* JSON Prefix Trie  - arranged by sorting words and phrases for lookup by first word to tokenize by word, then find if it starts a phrase based on entries, for Phrase Extraction from a text.
-There is ["unanimous consensus"](https://johnresig.com/blog/javascript-trie-performance-analysis/) that Prefix Trie [O(1) lookups](https://github.com/daviddwlee84/LeetCode/blob/master/Notes/DataStructure/Trie_PrefixTree.md) (instead of thaving to loop through the index for each lookup)  makes it the best data type for this task.

-#### 🔤📊 DSEEK: Domain-Specific Extraction of Entities and Keywords
+#### 🔤📊 SEEKTOPIC: Summarization, Extraction of Entities, Keywords, and Topic Outline Phrases Important to Content

 This can be used to find unique, domain-specific keyphrases using noun Ngrams.
 The user can click on keyphrases or LLM can suggest questions based on them.
 The user can see highlighted just the most important sentences that centralize and tie in the core topics.
 It is possible to vectorize and compare the dot product similarity of query to keyphrases which are then mapped to parts of the document like section labels.
 This is more in line with how humans think of article organization into section headings and lead sentences which tie in concepts from others.